luckpp/js-starter-kit/README.md

 To see the ECMAScript compatibility table check: https://kangax.github.io/compat-table/es6/

 NOTE: I prefere to not use a transpiler since you depend on an additional tool and you can not leverage all the packages which are most likely available sa JS packages.

+### 5. Bundling

+JavaScript code needs to be bundled up for usage.

+`npm` packages use CommonJS pattern:
+- Node.js can handle this
+- browser do not understand it => one should bundle the `npm` packages into a format that the browsers can consume.

+NOTE: **bundlers are not just for apps that run into the browser -> one can use a bundler to:**
+- **package any JavaScript code into a single file**
+- **strategically bundle JavaScript code into separate files for different parts of the app (eg the app has 5 pages => create a bundle for each page)**

+#### 5.1.
+Modules format

+In the present there 2 formats for defining a module:
+- CommonJS: `const jQuery = require('jQuery')`
+- ES6 Module: `import jQuery from 'jQuery'` -> a standard based way of encapsulating the code (more details for Node.js on https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_enabling)

+Beneffits of of ES6 Modules:
+- standardized
+- staically analyzable
+    - imporoved autocomplete
+    - intelligent refactoring
+    - fails fast (not at runtime)
+    - tree shaking (elimination of dead code)
+- easy to read
+    - you can used named imports
+    - default exports (to specify how others can use your module)